Light stringy states: Amplitudes, their factorization and all that

 The corresponding physical Yukawa coupling between $\psi$, $\chi$ and $\phi$ is then

-Since the angles depend non-holomorphically on the complex structure moduli the Gamma-function expressions cannot be part of the holomorphic Yukawa couplings but should rather arise from the K\"ahler potential.
-Thus it is natural to assume that the K\"ahler metrics take the form
+The angles depend non-holomorphically on the complex structure moduli thus the Gamma-function expressions cannot be part of the holomorphic Yukawa couplings but should rather arise from the K\"ahler potential.
+The appropriate normalization of the vertex operators going from the string theory basis to the supergravity basis $V^{ST}_{\phi_i} \rightarrow \sqrt{K_{\phi_i\phi_i} } V^{SG}_{\phi_i}$ allows one to extract from \eqref{eq Yukawas} the K\"ahler metrics in complete agreement with previous derivations \cite{Lust:2004cx,Bertolini:2005qh,Akerblom:2007np,Honecker:2011sm}.